minvws/nl-covid19-coronacheck-app-coordination/architecture/Private Key Publication.md

 The process of obtaining a CTB was as follows:
 A provider of medical services (vaccinations and/or COVID tests) would generate a 'record' which proved that a person was either tested negatively, had COVID in the past, or was vaccinated.
 This record contained only the details that were necessary to establish if a person was eligible for a CTB.
-This record was digitally signed using a CMS signature by the provider.
+This record was digitally signed using a CMS[^1] signature by the provider.
 The Ministry of Health, Welfare and Sports ran a 'signer' service which evaluated the record against a set of business rules that established eligibility.
 If eligible, the Ministry would issue a CTB using the current 1024 bit RSA private key to sign the CTB.
 A verifier would check the signature against the public key of the key pair, which was published as part of the verifier configuration.
 The verifier configuration itself was signed with a CMS signature so that a root of trust was established and the verifier knew that the public key was authentic.